Please support our

 Each entrant must specify in which of the Classes they will compete at aircraft impound prior to receiving the materials that specify the race course.
 Once the race materials have been received by an entrant, the class of entry may not be altered.

 Refueling, or "topping off" fuel tanks, is not permitted on Friday morning prior to launch without express approval from race officials.

-The committee has the right to inspect all aircraft from impound until the posting of the race results at the terminus of the event.
+The committee has the right to inspect all aircraft from inspection/ impound until the posting of the race results at the terminus of the event.